Work on yourself more than you do on your job.

 - Create a vision board for motivation and inspiration.
 Having your visions and goals in front of you is a great way to stay on track with where you’re headed in life.

 - Stay organized.
 Implement organizational habits that instill organization across all areas of your life, including your home (every room and closet), your office, and anywhere else you spend time.
+Be mindful of bad habits you have and do you best to make them no longer habits.
 An organized space will help you clear your mind.
+More here on How To Work More Efficiently From Home.

 - Plan your weeks and weekends ahead of time.
 Use a calendar (digital or manual) and keep it in the “month view”.
 This will give you an overarching view of the month so you can plan your week and upcoming weeks ahead of time.
 I use my gCalendar for this.
 I use the Productivity Planner for weekly planning.